-In the last post, I outlined the 4 steps that F.M.
+In the Part I, I outlined the 4 steps that F.M.
 Alexander developed and documented in Man’s Supreme Inheritance for applying conscious control to the learning or re-learning of a skill (in our example, the skill of singing).
 Here I would like to example the first step as it relates to

 singing.
 The first step, you recall, is to get a “detailed and accurate idea (a concept in mind) of what movements we have to make.”
 It means we must have a clear idea of what is not needed.
 The idea is Ease in singing.